 2145.4.6.3 Cards, listings, nonpermanent indices, other papers used for controlling work or transitory files.

 2145.4.7 All payroll and personnel records shall be retained indefinitely.
-Originals may, upon authorization, be destroyed after seven years’ retention, provided said records have been microfilmed and qualify for destruction in accordance with section 2145.4, above.
+Originals may, upon authorization, be destroyed after seven years’ retention provided said records have been microfilmed and qualify for destruction in accordance with section 2145.4, above.
 Payroll and personnel records include the following:

 2145.4.7.1 Accident reports, injury claims and settlements.